zooniverse/nfn-faas/README.md

 | `lunchbreak` | 0900 < .created_at < 1500 |
 | `dinnertime` | 1500 < .created_at < 2100 |

+This uses the `utc_offset` value in the classification metadata in order to correctly calculate the time at the location the user made the classification.

 ### Decade
 Searches for the year in either a) the subject metadata or b) the annotation, indicated by the task number in the query param, in that order.